-According to the Food and Agriculture Administration, we will need to produce 60% more food by 2050.
+According to the Food and Agriculture Administration, we will need to produce 70% more food by 2050.
 It is imperative that we have an integrated and sustainable approach across the agricultural sectors – farming, forestry, and fisheries – to mitigate the negative environmental impacts of this needed agricultural yield.

 At Green Century, our shareholder advocacy program has helped produce measurable results that are creating a more sustainable system for the cultivation and production of agricultural commodities and may potentially benefit the long-term performance of our investments.

-Given this information and the knowledge that protein consumption, in the U.S. and around the world continues to rise, our Shareholder Advocates were able to identify a new and unique area of opportunity to engage companies on an issue that is not only important in terms of environmental impact, but also accounts for market trends and consumer preferences.
+Given this information and the knowledge that protein consumption in the U.S. and around the world continues to rise, our Shareholder Advocates were able to identify a new and unique area of opportunity to engage companies on an issue that is not only important in terms of environmental impact, but also accounts for market trends and consumer preferences.

-*No securities mentioned were held in the portfolios of any of the Green Century Funds as of December 31, 2016.
+*No securities mentioned were held in the portfolios of any of the Green Century Funds as of March 31, 2017.
 References to specific securities, which will change due to ongoing management of the Funds, should not be construed as a recommendation by the Funds, their administrator, or their distributor.